snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- *************************** -->
 **Flowchart Localization id**:
-A special, unique name, used for associating language localization data for each Fungus game project.
+A special, unique name, used for associating language localization data for each %Fungus game project.

 <!-- ******************************* -->
 **Flowchart Message**: